Garage door: Roller doors

 Roller doors (sometimes called "sheet doors") are usually constructed of corrugated steel.
 They evolved from cover window and door coverings.
-Other materials can be used (e.g.; transparent corrugated fibreglass) where strong impact resistance is not required.
+Other materials can be used (e.g., transparent corrugated fiberglass) where strong impact resistance is not required.
 Corrugations give the door strength against impacts.
 A typical single-car garage roller door has a preloaded spring inside the rolling mechanism.
 The spring reduces the effort required to open the door.
-Larger roller doors in commercial premises are not sprung (except in the US) and use a manual pulley and chain system or a geared motor to raise and lower (roll up and roll down) the door.
+Oversized roller doors in commercial premises are not sprung (except in the US), and a manual pulley and chain system or a geared motor is used to raise and lower (roll up and roll down) the door.
 Roller doors cannot be effectively insulated.

-In the UK (and other parts of the EU), 'insulated' roller garage doors are available, using an aluminium lathe filled with polyurethane foam for thermal and acoustic insulation.
+In the UK (and other parts of the EU), 'insulated' roller garage doors are available, using an aluminum lathe filled with polyurethane foam for thermal and acoustic insulation.

-The common use of roller doors in Australian garages is discussed at Garage (residential) § In Australia.

-In terms of thermal insulation, the roller door has a typical insulation R-value of 4.9 to 5.2.
+Concerning thermal insulation, the roller door has a typical insulation R-value of 4.9 to 5.2.
 A sheet steel garage door has a typical insulation R-value of 0.5 to 2.7.

-An application that needs more thermal insulation typically uses foam filled sectional garage door, which provides typical insulation R-values of 6.1 to 6.4.
+An application that needs more thermal insulation typically uses a foam-filled sectional garage door, which provides typical insulation R-values of 6.1 to 6.4.

-Although roller doors are very reliable, the rollers themselves tend to require some maintenance or replacement from time to time.
-Steel rollers require frequent lubricant and plastic ones tend to get replaced more often than others.
-There are "do-it-yourself" guides online for lubricating or replacing garage door rollers.